huimarco/statusbot/README.md

-# marcobot
+# StatusBot
-Discord bot that restricts user access to channels based on their status.
+Discord bot to restrict user access to text channels based on their status.